1. Medical & Health Disclaimer

 3. Individual Results May Vary

 Our calculators produce statistically derived starting points.
-The following factors — none of which are captured by any formula — can cause your actual caloric needs, body fat level, or nutritional requirements to differ significantly from our estimates:
+The following factors — none captured by any formula — can cause your actual caloric needs, body fat level, or nutritional requirements to differ significantly from our estimates:

-Genetic variants affecting basal metabolism, fat storage, and appetite hormones (leptin, ghrelin) can shift real-world TDEE by hundreds of calories.
+Genetic variants affecting basal metabolism, fat storage, and appetite hormones can shift real-world TDEE by hundreds of calories.

 The composition of your gut bacteria influences how many calories you extract from food — a factor no external formula can measure.

-Chronic poor sleep elevates cortisol and ghrelin, increasing appetite and reducing fat metabolism independent of calorie intake.
+Chronic poor sleep elevates cortisol and ghrelin, increasing appetite and reducing fat oxidation independent of calorie intake.

-Thyroid function, sex hormone levels, and insulin sensitivity directly alter resting metabolism and fat distribution in ways BMI and TDEE formulas don't reflect.
+Thyroid function, sex hormone levels, and insulin sensitivity directly alter resting metabolism in ways BMI and TDEE formulas cannot reflect.

 Many common medications (SSRIs, corticosteroids, beta-blockers, antipsychotics) significantly alter appetite, water retention, or metabolic rate.